pyricau/CleanAndroidCode/README.md

 ### Eclipse

-This projects compiles and runs fine on Eclipse Juno.
+This project compiles and runs fine on Eclipse Juno.
 I have commited all the configuration files to make sure you do not spend time configuring it.
 You should be able to import everything "as maven projects".

 > I haven't tried with IntelliJ, but since everybody keeps telling me how good this IDE is, I assume everything will work perfectly fine :) .